neurai-vn/Neurai-VN-SciData/README.md

 ## Abstract

-Despite affecting hundreds of millions of people globally, depression and anxiety remain understudied through digital phenotyping in resource-constrained settings, where severe clinical workforce shortages heighten the need for scalable monitoring.
-To address this gap, this study presents Neurai-VN, a multimodal dataset integrating passive sensing and active assessments across multiple temporal scales.
+Despite affecting hundreds of millions of people globally, depression and anxiety remain understudied through digital phenotyping in resource-constrained settings, where limited clinical capacity highlights the need for scalable monitoring.
+In this work, we present Neurai-VN, a multimodal dataset from a Vietnamese population integrating passive sensing and active assessments across multiple temporal scales.
 Data were collected from 100 Vietnamese adults recruited from the general population over two weeks.
-Participants were clinically assessed and grouped into four mutually exclusive groups based on their primary clinical diagnoses: depressive disorders, anxiety disorders, healthy controls, and other psychiatric conditions.
-The dataset contains (1) continuous wearable physiological signals and smartphone-derived behavioral data captured under free-living conditions; (2) clinical assessment data, including DSM-5-based psychiatric diagnoses and symptom severity ratings; and (3) repeated self-reports.
-The released dataset comprises 1,730 participant-day records from 14 passive sensing modalities and 3,642 longitudinal self-report records including PHQ-9 and GAD-7 assessments, daily symptom reports, and mood logs.
-The Neurai-VN provides a resource for benchmarking machine learning models, evaluating generalizability, and investigating multimodal digital biomarkers for depression and anxiety research in an underrepresented population.
+Participants were grouped into four mutually exclusive diagnostic groups based on clinical assessments: depressive disorders, anxiety disorders, healthy controls, and other psychiatric conditions.
+The dataset contains (1) wearable signals and smartphone-derived data captured under free-living conditions; (2) clinical assessment data, including DSM-5-based psychiatric diagnoses and symptom severity ratings; and (3) longitudinal self-reports, including PHQ-9, GAD-7, daily symptom reports, and mood logs.
+Overall, the released dataset contains 1,730 participant-day records from 13 passive sensing modalities and 3,642 self-report records.
+The \textsc{Neurai-VN} dataset provides a resource for reproducible computational analyses and machine learning research on multimodal digital phenotyping for mental health-related outcomes.

 <p align="center">
   <img src="asset/datacollection_7x3.41.png" alt="Data collection pipeline description" width="900">